 By: Sharon Aron Baron

-Currently, a real estate broker, Cimaglia has been in the real estate business since the 1970s.
-He also served in the US Army for eight years in the reserves, first in Rhode Island, then in Fort Knox, KY and finally in South Florida.
+A real estate broker, Cimaglia, has been in the real estate business since the 1970s.
+He also served in the US Army for eight years in the reserves, first in Rhode Island, then in Fort Knox, KY, and finally in South Florida.

-Cimaglia has volunteered for many organizations over the years including the Community Relations Council of the Coral Springs Medical Center, in which he led the effort in raising funds for toys and entertainment equipment for the Pediatric Department.
-He also serves in the Knights of Columbus, a Catholic fraternal service organization which helps raise funds for Camp Coral Kids, a local camp where children can interact with other diabetic kids, and helps families who cannot afford to send their children to the camp.
+Cimaglia has volunteered for many organizations, including the Community Relations Council of the Coral Springs Medical Center.
+He led the effort in raising funds for toys and entertainment equipment for the Pediatric Department.
+He also serves in the Knights of Columbus, a Catholic fraternal service organization that helps raise funds for Camp Coral Kids, a local camp where children can interact with other diabetic kids, and helps families who cannot afford to send their children to the camp.

-With his work with the Knights and the Medical Center, they also work to supply wheelchairs to patients that cannot afford one when they leave the hospital.
+With his work with the Knights and the Medical Center, they also supply wheelchairs to patients who cannot afford one when they leave the hospital.

-Cimaglia was appointed to serve on the Coral Springs 50th Anniversary Committee and has served on various other committees in the city.
+Cimaglia served on the Coral Springs 50th Anniversary Committee and has served on various other committees in the city.

-“He is so civic-minded,” said Tom Noele who knows Cimaglia through his work at Knights of Columbus.
-He said that Cimaglia was involved with a lot of charities in Knights and that he always took a leadership role.
+“He is so civic-minded,” said Tom Noele, who knows Cimaglia through his work at Knights of Columbus.
+He said that Cimaglia was involved with many charities in Knights and that he always took a leadership role.

-“He doesn’t stay still,” added John Horrell who believes this type of thing, wouldn’t be new to him.
-Horrell described how after Cimaglia finished his tenure as Grand Knight, they made him district deputy overseeing five councils, which lasted four years.
+“He doesn’t stay still,” added John Horrell, who believes this type of thing wouldn’t be new to him.
+After Cimaglia finished his tenure as Grand Knight, Horrell described how they made him district deputy overseeing five councils, which lasted four years.

 “I want to show people that some of the things being said (about city hall) aren’t true.
 Come to the meetings and workshops and form your opinions.
 I don’t like politics because your one party [and] you should hate the other party,” said Cimaglia. “ I came from a family that talked our problems out.”